MATRIX vs. Docebo

 The MATRIX interface is a modern, responsive design that looks sharp and automatically adjusts based on the type of device.
 It provides attractive tile-based dashboards for learners, instructors and administrators, a graphical course catalog, as well as simple pop-out navigation.
 It provides rich content authoring as well as a visually attractive way to create and organize module material.

-The Docebo has a modern tile-based interface.
-The Docebo philosophy is that everything about a course should appear on a single page, so items such as forums and news feeds have to fit into a small "widgets" area at the bottom of the course content.
-We think that this works well for very simple courses, but is rather limiting for more complex courses.
-To access Docebo from a mobile device, you have to download their mobile app; there is no responsive mobile interface for accessing Docebo from a mobile browser.
+The Docebo interface has a modern tile-based interface.
+The Docebo philosophy is that everything in a course should appear on a single page, so items such as forums and news feeds have to fit into a small "widgets" area at the bottom of the course content.
+We think that this works well for very simple courses, but is rather limiting for more complex ones.

 MATRIX Learner dashboard